 Early on in the intensive, the therapist will identify the couples' developmental stage and and assess possible impasses.
 This helps frame each partners differences and sources of conflict, which goes on to provide the gold that will help lead the couple into tremendous growth.
 By pushing the couple, each partner is able to get more clarity about the differences they experience in what they think, feel, wish and desire.
 The therapist then supports each partner in speaking to the other, and helps guide them through periods of increased vulnerability by showing them how to negotiate conflicts.

-Our preference is to meet to first meet with both partners for 90 minutes, and move on to more focused one-on-one work with each partner.
+Generally, in intensives first meet with both partners for 60- 90 minutes, and then move into more a focused one-on-one time block with each partner.
 We then return to a group setting with both spouses present and work together for the majority of the remaining time.
 This format can change based on the therapists assessment of areas of strength, and identification of areas that are still presenting issues.

 Private intensives take place at our Center in downtown Northampton, MA, a quaint and bustling college town with plentiful galleries, restaurants and cultural events.

 Sex therapy intensives are designed to assess and dissolve barriers to emotional and sexual intimacy.
 Each intensive puts the focus on the impediments and developmental impasses that keep a couple from enjoying a vibrant and authentic physical connection.
 Through explicit discussion between the partners, and direct consultation by the therapist, each couple will be supported in transcending themes of avoidance, shame, blame or uncertainty that inhibit health attachment, desire and passion.